willkill07/RAJA/docs/sphinx/dev_guide/coding_guidelines.rst

        bool initMode(OpMode mode /*!< [in] ReadMode, WriteMode are valid options */ );

 Note that the first example uses the "\\" character to identify Doxygen commands; the second uses "@".
-Also, the "<" character must appear immediately after the start of the Doxygen comment form (with no space between).
-This tells Doxygen that the comment corresponds to the item immediately preceding it.

-4.7.3 A brief statement of purpose for a function must appear as the first text comment after the Doxygen command "\\brief" (or "@brief").
+4.6.3 A brief statement of purpose for a function must appear as the first text comment after the Doxygen command "\\brief" (or "@brief").

-4.7.4 Any detailed notes about a function, when included, **must** appear after the brief comment and **must** be separated from the brief comment by a blank line.
+4.6.4 Any detailed function description, when included, **must** appear after the brief comment and **must** be separated from the brief comment by a line containing no text.

-4.7.4 If the function has a non-void return type, the return value **should** be documented in the prologue using the Doxygen command "\return" (or "@return") preceding a description of the return value.
+4.6.4 If the function has a non-void return type, the return value **should** be documented in the prologue using the Doxygen command "\return" (or "@return") preceding a description of the return value.

       Functions with "void" return type and C++ class constructors and destructors **should not** have such documentation.

-4.7.5 Function arguments **should** be documented in the function prologue or inline (as shown above) when the intent or usage of the arguments is not obvious.
+4.6.5 Function arguments **should** be documented in the function prologue or inline (as shown above) when the intent or usage of the arguments is not obvious.

       The inline form of the comment may be preferable when the argument documentation is short.
 When a longer description is provided (such as